The Crow: Stairway to Heaven

-The Crow: Stairway to Heaven is a Canadian superhero television series created by Bryce Zabel.
+The Crow: Stairway to Heaven is an American-British-Canadian superhero television series created by Bryce Zabel.
 It originally aired from September 25, 1998, to May 22, 1999, consisting of 22 episodes.
-The series was based on the Caliber Press' The Crow comic book series.
-It starred Mark Dacascos as the protagonist, Eric Draven.
+The series was based on the Caliber Press' The Crow comic book series and was produced by PolyGram TV, Alliance Communications, and Crescent Entertainment Limited Production, in association with Edward R. Pressman Film Corp.
+It marked the latter's first television effort.
+Mark Dacascos starred as protagonist Eric Draven, taking over the role from Brandon Lee who had originated the character on screen in the 1994 film.
+Stairway to Heaven served as an alternative sequel to the film and ignores the film's sequels.

 Synopsis

 Exactly one year after being brutally murdered, rock musician Eric Draven returns searching for a way to right what was wronged and to reunite with his missing soulmate Shelly Webster.
 Guided by a mystical spirit crow, he is neither living nor dead, possessing strange new powers to aid him in his search for revenge which, ultimately, must become a quest for redemption.